Rangers vs. Rays Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 62 hits with 10 doubles, 15 home runs and 20 walks.
-He has driven in 52 runs with four stolen bases.
+- Adolis Garcia has 62 hits with 10 doubles, 15 home runs, 21 walks and 52 RBI.
+He's also stolen five bases.

 Garcia Recent Games